-The Bay Area officially became a "majority minority" region in 2000,1 and like the rest of California and the United States, its population is expected to become even more diverse over time.
-At a neighborhood level, between 2000 and 2014, the minority population increased in almost every community in the region, with the notable exceptions of West and North Oakland, Emeryville, and West Berkeley, where the minority population declined significantly (see Maps 4a, 4b and 4c).
+The Bay Area officially became a "majority minority" region in 2000,41 and like the rest of California and the United States, its population is expected to become even more diverse over time.
+At a neighborhood level, between 2000 and 2014, the minority population increased in almost every community in the region, with the notable exceptions of West and North Oakland, Emeryville, and West Berkeley, where the minority population declined significantly (see Maps 5,6 and 7).

 In 2014, there were approximately 3.1 million Whites in the Bay Area, or 41.4 percent of the total population.
 Between 1990 and 2014, the White population declined by 608,016 (-17 percent).
 During the same time, the Black or African American population declined by 60,555 (-12 percent); the Asian population increased by 874,244 (+99 percent); and the Latino or Hispanic population increased by 820,348 (+89 percent).
-During the same time period, the total Bay Area population increased by 22 percent, from approximately 6.0 million to 7.4 million.
+At the same time, the total Bay Area population increased by 22 percent, from approximately 6.0 million to 7.4 million (see Maps 8 to 11).